Mistydz/Astro/README.md

   - Added user country and flag
 - Fixes
   - Max allowed wanted level as 5099
-  - if level wanted is inferior to current level stop calculating
+  - if level wanted is inferior to current level then replace wanted level with (current level + 1)

 #### Version 1.0